-Back in 2006, when I was still engaged in my Sisyphian PhD pursual, I taught an Honors Acts-Revelation class at BYU, which was a lot of fun.
-We learned a little Greek, read some introductory scholarship, and the New Testament.
-Students had an outside assignment each week, and a reading assignment for each class period, on top of the New Testament passages.
+Back in 2006, when I was still engaged in my Sisyphian PhD pursuit, I taught an Honors Acts-Revelation class at BYU, which was a lot of fun.
+We learned a little Greek, read some introductory scholarship, and the New Testament in two translations.
+Students had an outside assignment each week, and a reading assignment for each class period on top of the New Testament passages.
 Generally speaking, students responded very positively.
-Of course, on the first day, we learned the Greek alphabet, and they got a Greek assignment, in order to filter out the purely devotional, Seminary-type students who wouldn’t fit the class profile or rank me highly.
+On the very first day, we learned the Greek alphabet, and they got a Greek assignment, in order to filter out the purely devotional, Seminary-type students who wouldn’t fit the class profile or rank me highly.
 Student reviews are king at The BYU, especially in the Religious Education department.

 Below are the midterm and final I gave.
-The midterm (as I recall) was take-home and open scripture (though I warned them it wouldn’t help.)
-The final was in class.
+The midterm was take-home and open scripture, though I warned them it wouldn’t help.
+The final was given in class.
 Now, five years on, I would reword, reframe, or rethink some of these questions, they’re certainly not immune to criticism.
 But looking at them again, I think we struck a good balance between, faith, devotion, critical thinking, and introduction to scholarship.
 Enjoy.

 As you go through, please write neatly and clearly!
 I can’t grade what I can’t read.
 Flip the test over, and write your name neatly on the back of the last sheet.
-Remember to support your answers, be as specific as you can, and write clearly, Take note of the time you start and finish the exam, and indicate how long it took you to complete, on the line here.
+Remember to support your answers, be as specific as you can, and write clearly, Take note of the time you start and finish the exam, and indicate how long it took you to complete.

 Which Bible translation did Joseph Smith say was the most accurate?
 (1 pt)